vrcAlbert/documentation-api/source/applications/noviusos_comments/configuration/api.rst

         ),
     );

-If you want to change configuration for a context:
+If you want to change configuration only for a specific context:

 .. code-block:: php